 The graduate student tutors work with students in small tutoring rooms equipped with essential teaching and assessment materials.
 Graduate students design an individualized or small group program of study based upon a battery of diagnostic assessments that they administer to the students during the first few sessions.

-The Reading Center activities culminate each term in a Celebration of Literacy Day during which students are given special certificates of completion, a free book of their choice donated to the University by Reading is Fundamental, an opportunity to showcase something they read or wrote about a favorite book, and participate in an informal celebration of reading and writing with family and graduate students.
+The Reading Center activities culminate each term in a Celebration of Literacy Day during which students are given special certificates of completion, an opportunity to showcase something they read or wrote about a favorite book, and participate in an informal celebration of reading and writing with family and graduate students.

 Caregivers/parents are provided with a comprehensive professional report detailing their child’s work and progress over the term.
 Reports are prepared by the graduate students who tutor the children, reviewed by the director and assistant director (who is a doctoral student of reading education), and mailed to caregivers/parents with other pertinent literacy pamphlets and information.